DonovanChan/Filemaker.tmbundle/Support/help.markdown

 ## Documentation Lookup

-Place your cursor on a work and press ^H to search for related documentation.
+Place your cursor on a word and press ^H to search for related documentation.
 Documentation is provided for the following:

 * Functions (native, fmsauc, SimpleDialog, SuperContainer)
 * Script steps